Frequently Asked Questions

 • Defined benefit pensions — If you have a final salary or career average pension, the tax-free lump sum is usually calculated differently and may reduce your annual income from the scheme.

-• Lifetime allowance scrapped — The lifetime allowance was abolished in April 2024.
-Instead, there’s now a limit of £268,275 on how much you can take tax free across all your pensions (unless you have protected rights to a higher amount).
+• Lifetime allowance — There is a lifetime limit of £268,275 on how much you can take tax free across all your pensions.

 Carry forward is a pension rule that allows you to make contributions above the standard annual allowance by using any unused allowance from the previous three tax years — provided you were a member of a UK-registered pension scheme in those years.